 PGA Betting Guide for the Rocket Mortgage Classic

-Below, we will cover the best bets for the Rocket Mortgage Classic based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the Rocket Mortgage Classic based on current form, course fit, and -- of course -- the value of their golf betting odds over at FanDuel Sportsbook.

-For more info on Detroit Golf Club, along with this week's key stats and comparable courses, check out the course primer.
+For more info on Detroit Golf Club along with this week's key stats and Brandon Gdula's win simulations, check out his article.